 Compared to the disc tractor harrow, a tiller works on a much more surface area of the ground, and it doesn't extend everywhere near as comprehensive.
 As we've already stated, a tiller is a tool that is typically employed for more precise work than a harrow.

 Power Harrow Vs. Tiller

 A power harrow for sale is much like a tine harrow, but the tines aren't dragged along the ground and are rather rotated.
-When compared to a tiller, the most significant distinction is that a power harrow works with the help of the compact tractor, whereas an ordinary tiller would be entirely manual.
+Compared to a tiller, the most significant distinction is that a power rotary harrow works with the help of the compact tractor, whereas an ordinary tiller would be entirely manual.

-Both of those tools are used for similar purposes, however, as they make it simpler to prepare the soil for planting seeds.
-The power harrow for sale is better for those who would like to circumvent the sprouting of weeds, however.
-Since the films of soil are retained in order, weed seeds will not be brought up to the top.
+However, both of those tools are used for similar purposes, as they make it simpler to prepare the soil for planting seeds.
+However, the power harrow for sale is better for those who would like to circumvent the sprouting of weeds.
+Since the soil films are retained in order, weed seeds will not be brought up to the top.